seinecle/mk99/src/main/asciidoc/subdir/network-analysis-for-business_temp_slides.md

-//ST: !
-== !
 ==== b.
 Other networks
 == !

-//ST: !
-It is important to realize that networks cover more than relations between humans:
+It is important to realize that networks cover more than relations between humans.

-//ST: !
 For example, it is possible to imagine a network made out of cooking recipes.
 2 ingredients are connected if they appear frequently in the same recipes.

 Scanning all recipes and their ingredients from a website of cooking recipes, this gives:

-//ST: !
+== !
 [link=http://arxiv.org/abs/1111.3919]
 == !
 [.stretch]